cpc2/cpc2.github.io/README.md

 # cpc2.github.io

-This is the beta site imagemasker.github.io with updated CSS, mask rotation and experimental features.
+This is the beta site for imagemasker.github.io.

 ## TODO